AngelJChi/robotics_programing/robotics_programing/bash_shell.md

 	Once you finish the document, press
 		Ctrl X to exit
-		Modify or not?: Y/N
+		Modify or not?: Ctrl Y / Crtl N
 		Press enter

-	To force the exit, press
-	:q!
 ```